 Sesame seeds, for topping

 Heat oil in a large frying pan over a low flame.
 Add the diced onion and sauté for a few minutes, until translucent.
-Add the garlic and pastrami and continue to sauté on a low flame for 20-30 minutes, until reduced and smells great.
+Add the garlic, pastrami, salt and pepper and continue to sauté on a low flame for 20-30 minutes, until reduced and smells great.

 Preheat oven to 350.
 Grease a cookie sheet and set aside.